 13 November 2012, Terrace Restaurant, 1st Floor, The British Library

-A recording of the evening is now available on our podcast page.
+A recording of the evening is available on the Social Science podcast page.

 From London to Rio: Social Change and the Sporting Mega Event

 This one day conference considered how do sporting mega events re-shape and re-define society and to what end?

 Scholars, policy makers and individuals working in the private sector analysed and debated the role of sporting mega-events in re-shaping and re-defining the societies that host them.
 The conference focused, in particular, on the 2012 London Olympics and the upcoming 2014 World Cup and 2016 Olympic and Paralympics games taking place in Brazil.
 Both events in Brazil - combined with its current economic growth - will fix the world’s gaze on the region in the coming years.
 This focus on a single nation will give us an opportunity to raise critical questions about how sporting mega-events articulate with existing forms of social injustice and inequality – more likely to exacerbate than alleviate?
 At the same time, it gives us a chance to develop our understanding of the possibilities of such events to improve the quality of life for people living in the societies that host them.